 Payment options include credit card, prepaid card, PayPal, UnionPay, AmazonPay, GooglePay and iTunes.
 However, privacy fans will be pleased to know that Nord takes crypto payments (through CoinPayments), and accepts Bitcoin, Bitcoin Cash, Monero, Ethereum and a whole host more.

 If you want a VPN free trial, you can bag 7 days free on Android and iOS.
-However, if you really want to test out the service and see if it’s right for you, we’d recommend signing up to a paid plan and then using the 30-day money-back guarantee if it doesn’t work out.
+However, if you really want to test out the service and see if it’s right for you, I'd recommend signing up to a paid plan and then using the 30-day money-back guarantee if it doesn’t work out.
 You won’t be out of pocket, and you’ll have a whole month to make up your mind.

 How private is NordVPN?

 NordVPN prides itself as a serious bit of privacy kit, and it certainly delivers.
 Starting with the basics, Nord uses the industry-standard AES-256-GCM encryption, combined with 4096-bit Diffie-Hellman keys.
 In layman's terms, this is about as uncrackable as it gets.

 However, it doesn’t stop there.
 You can choose to use Onion over VPN, which routes your connection over the encrypted Tor network (sacrificing speed for absolute privacy), and you can also use Double VPN, which routes your traffic through two separate servers.
 So, if you’re willing to take a hit on outright speed in return for absolute privacy, these are useful options to have on hand.